highcharts-for-python/highcharts-core/docs/index.rst

 Key Highcharts for Python Features
 ======================================

+* **Clean and consistent API**.
+No reliance on "hacky" code, :class:`dict <python:dict>` and JSON serialization, or impossible to maintain / copy-pasted "spaghetti code".
+* **Comprehensive Highcharts support**.
+Every single Highcharts chart type and every single configuration option is supported in **Highcharts for Python**.
+This includes the use of Highcharts' rich JavaScript formatter (JS callback function) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.
+* **Simple JavaScript Code Generation**.
+With one method call, produce production-ready JavaScript code to render your interactive visualizations using Highcharts' rich capabilities.
+* **Easy and Robust Chart Download**.
+With one method call, produce high-end static visualizations that can be downloaded or shared as files with your audience.
+Produce static charts using the Highsoft-provided :term:`Highcharts Export Server`, or using your own private export server as needed.
+* **Integration with Pandas and PySpark**.
+With two lines of code, produce a high-end interactive visualization of your Pandas or PySpark dataframe.
+* Leverage Highcharts visualization templates in your Python code to eliminate "fiddly" configuration tweaks.
-* **Pythonic Syntax**: For Python developers, switching between Pythonic syntax and style to JS syntax and style can be...annoying.
+* **Consistent code style**.
+For Python developers, switching between Pythonic code conventions and JavaScript code conventions can be...annoying.
 So **Highcharts for Python** applies Pythonic syntax with automatic conversion between Pythonic ``snake_case`` notation and JavaScript ``camelCase`` styles.
-* **Full Highcharts JS Support**: Every single chart type and every single configuration option is supported in **Highcharts for Python**.
-This includes the use of Highcharts' rich JavaScript formatter (JS callback function) capabilities that are often used to get the most out of Highcharts' visualization capabilities.
-* With one method call, produce production-ready JavaScript code to render your interactive visualizations using Highcharts' rich capabilities.
-* With one method call, produce high-end static visualizations that can be downloaded or shared as files with your audience.
-* With two lines of code, produce a high-end interactive visualization of your Pandas or PySpark dataframe.
-* Leverage Highcharts visualization templates in your Python code to eliminate "fiddly" configuration tweaks.

 |